dhruvgup1a/dhruv-tower-research-capital-assessment/README.md

 Thank you for taking the time to go over my project and your consideration and I look forward hearing back you the team!

+**Please find the generated output from the program in the file called 'my_output.pdf'**

 ## Instructions to run
 When setting up the project, follow these steps: